 Indications for the CESSYS® Ventral procedure

-The endoscopic CESSYS® Ventral procedure uses a ventral, ipsi- or contralateral approach through the disc space, directly to the site of herniation.
+The CESSYS® Ventral technique is indicated for the minimally invasive treatment of cervical disc herniations.
+It uses an anteriolateral approach through the disc space, directly to the site of herniation.
 Under endoscopic visualization, the compressive disc material can be removed.
-The small diameter cannulas allow an atraumatic access and the removal of herniated disc material with specialized forceps.
+The small diameter of the cannulas allow an atraumatic access and the removal of herniated disc material with specialized forceps.
 Additionally, a radiofrequency probe for tissue ablation and hemostasis is available.

-- Soft, lateral and medio-lateral herniated discs
+- soft, lateral and medio-lateral herniated discs

-- Ventral, foraminal osteophytes and stenosis
+- ventral, foraminal osteophytes and stenosis